CoffeeRoost/CSC_190_Product/README.md

 ## Dependencies:

-* Frameworks: As previously mentioned, this program uses Bootstrap v5 as it’s frontend framework for display purposes.
+* Frameworks: Frontend Framework: Bootstrap v5 is used as the frontend framework for display purposes.
+              Localhost Testing: XAMPP Version 8.1.10 serves as the localhost test environment.
+              Testing Framework: PHPUnit is used for testing, along with XAMPP Version 8.1.10.
+              Email Functionality: PHPMailer facilitates the sending of emails.

-* Languages: The primary language of this application is PHP.
+* Languages: PHP serves as the primary programming language for this application.

 * MySQL Version: 15.1 Distrib 10.4.25-MariaDB, for Win64 (AMD64)

-* Email functionality: For authentication purposes for login requirements and client account creation, this program requires email functionality.
-Currently in the newAccount.inc file (located in the includes file), the php mail function is utilized.
-This requires the php.ini and sendmail configuration file to be edited with smtp information.
-These files are easily accessible in the Xampp file settings but are probably inconsistent with other applications.
-Editing this file in congruence for your hosting server’s smtp settings is required for functionality.
+* Email Functionality and Configuration: Email functionality is essential for authentication purposes, such as login requirements and client account creation.
+The PHP mail function, currently implemented in the newAccount.inc file (located in the includes folder), requires the configuration of php.ini and sendmail files with SMTP information.
+These files can be accessed in the XAMPP file settings but may be inconsistent with other applications.
+It is necessary to modify these files to match your hosting server's SMTP settings for seamless functionality.

 ## Deployment